Eleventh Annual Winter School on Emerging Technologies: Accelerating Impactful Scholarship

 January 3-10, 2024

 The Winter School program is run by the School for the Future of Innovation in Society at Arizona State University with support by The National Nanotechnology Coordinated Infrastructure Coordinating Office.
 The program gives junior scholars and scientists an introduction to and practical experience with methods and theory for better understanding the social dimensions of emerging technologies.
 The 2023 Winter School will be focused on the broad notion of impact with an aim to explore ways for participants to increase and diversify the impact of their work.
 The National Nanotechnology Coordinated Infrastructure Coordinating Office is now supporting the winter school, run by the School for the Future of Innovation in Society at Arizona State University.

 What to expect:

-This year’s program will begin with a series of interactive sessions with faculty members to explore a variety of ways in which research can have a positive impact beyond the specific studies involved.
-The program will conclude with a multi-day immersive “sandpit” experience, where participants will form teams and pitch projects aimed at increasing the impact of scholarship.
-Successful teams will be awarded funding to help them implement their ideas over the year following the program.
+This year’s program will include a series of interactive sessions with academic scholars to explore a variety of ways in which research can have a positive impact beyond the specific studies involved.
+During the Winter School you will be able to exchange and engage with an interdisciplinary community of young scholars from around the world, discussing ways in which your academic work connects to pressing issues about and around emerging technologies.
 Ample work time and breaks are built into the Winter School schedule to encourage participants to guide their own learning experience throughout the week.
 Mentorship sessions with attending faculty will also be offered.

 The Winter School is an immersive experience for scholars to share their own unique research and learn from peers and experts.
 The faculty at the Winter School will offer theoretical framings, analytical tools and hands-on lessons in how social science, natural science, and engineering research on emerging technologies can have a greater impact on the world.
 Participating in the Winter School will enrich your networks and provide ample opportunities to share ideas, collaborate with peers, and develop proposals to enhance the impact of your work.